-Registration Fees are Due November 2, 2018.
+Registration Fees are Due March 16th, 2021

-Karen Prall is currently an instructor/lecturer at Wayne State University, instructing central African and modern dance.
-The Artistic Director of the African dance company at W.S.U.
-“To Sangana”.
-Instructing and exchanging with company “Ballet ZoeBanjay in Monrovia, Liberia.
-Prall’s training began in Finney high school of Detroit, moving on to N.Y. studying African and Modern dance from the Ailey school, Dance Theatre of Harlem, LaMama Theatre.
-Conducting extensive research traveling to Kongo, Senegal, Liberia, Ghana, Suriname, Paris, Maui, four years of independent study in Cuba.
-Performing with the first Congolese company in states “Tanawa”, and “Bichini Bia Congo of Michigan.
+Dance lecturer at Wayne State University, of African and modern dance and Artistic Director of To Sangana at Wayne State.
+Relationship/sharing works with “Ballet Zoe Banjay “of Monrovia, Liberia in West Africa since 2017.
+Prall’s training began in Detroit at Finney High and Concept East Dance Theatre, while in N.Y. studying African and Modern dance from the Ailey school, ballet at Dance Theatre of Harlem.
+Conducting extensive research, study, and presenting traveling to Congo, Senegal, Liberia, Ghana, Suriname, Paris, Maui, Edinburgh, Scotland, four years independent study in Cuba.
+Performing with the first Congolese company in the states “Tanawa”out of N.Y., and “Bichini Bia Congo” of Michigan.
 Artistic director and founder of the Art of Motion Dance Theatre.
 A member of (IABD) International Association of Blacks in Dance.

 Known for integrating explanations of the most important values of the culture into her courses on Congolese dance styles, helping students to better understand the relationship between dance and culture.
 Dedicated to the idea that young people hold the key to the future of our society, with the knowledge that our elders are an important link to the future as we must know our past, and this idea being apparent in many of her works.